sozraheem/thesis_2025/ERP_analysis_code/patient_pipeline/notes/all_marker_information.md

 - $S250$ appeared in 2 files: as the 2nd marker, after New Segment and before $S210$.
 - $S251$ followed a similar pattern as $S247$
 - $S10001$ appeared in 3 places (I have not looked at this exactly)

+#### Patient 4
+Looking in `p4_marker_info.log`.
+For patient 4, session 9: auditoryAphasia_6D_350_Block3_Run6.vmrk contains only the following unique markers: [101 102 103 104 105 106 111 113 200 202 210 211], which is strange.
+There are 104 markers in total, and it seems that only trial 1 + the first iteration of trial 2 is there.
+The corresponding .eeg file is ~6500 KB, while other .eeg files are ~21000 KB.

+And this messed up the log file of common markers across all runs in session 19.
+Therefore, I have decided to move this one into a new folder in the same directory called `2025_bin`.
+I also moved the corresponding .vmrk and .eeg file into `2025_bin`.
+I then ran the log function that computed common and odd markers on patient 4 again.
+The new log file is called `p4_marker_info_cleaned`.
+Note that this new file does not contain P4_S19/anonymized/auditoryAphasia_6D_350_Block3_Run6.vmrk anymore.